V3lop5/python-starter/CONTRIBUTING.md

 This project is built with Python...
 I guess.

-* Run `pip install --upgrade --upgrade-strategy eager -r requirements-dev.txt -e .` to setup your environment.
+* Run `sh scripts/install.sh` to setup your environment.
-* Run `pytest ./test` to test the project.
+* Run `sh scripts/run.sh` to run the project.
-* Run `flake8` to check linting.
+* Run `sh scripts/test.sh` to test the project.

 ## Contacting maintainers